 - Foxface Rabbitfish

 The Yellow Tang is a common fish to see in saltwater tanks.
-They can grow up to 8″ so it’s best they are kept in a 100-gallon tank or larger when full grown.
+They can grow up to 8″ so it’s best they are kept in a 100-gallon tank or larger when full-grown.
 They are known to graze on live rocks and rely heavily on algae in the tank.
-It is a herbivorous fish that love to eat marine algae seaweed along with frozen and live foods.
+It is an herbivorous fish that loves to eat marine algae and seaweed along with frozen and live foods.

 It’s best to keep only a single Yellow Tang in a tank at a time.
 Multiples can be a disaster unless they are entered at the same time into a very large aquarium.
 They generally don’t get along with each other and will most likely fight to the death.